bastiancy/mlnd-capstone/report/report.md

 ## Project Overview

-For many decades the algorithms used for Natural Language Processing, on tasks like machine translation and language understanding, were based on complex rules created manually; but today the state of the art was achieved with the use of Deep Neural Networks in many domains [@young2018recent].
-This change was driven by the increased availability of computing resources, but most importantly by the emergence of large annotated corpus of text, like OntoNotes [@weischedel2013ontonotes].
-But, because training this kind of algorithms is a costly process, researchers are looking for ways to train them with small amounts of data.
+Neural Networks can achieve better accuracy for Natural Language Processing tasks compared to traditional rule-based algorithms, or even other types of Machine Learning models [@young2018recent].
+Yet, a major problem is that you need a lot of data to train them.

-In this project I explore the Active Learning strategy to train a Recurrent Neural Network for _sequence tagging_.
-The algorithm will be given batches of sentences, with the text tokenized, which means that the text will be separated into words.
+In this project I explore the Active Learning ^[[Wikipedia: Active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning))] strategy to train a Recurrent Neural Network for _Sequence Tagging_.
+In particular, the focus is on the Named Entity Recognition (NER) task.
+Here, we feed into the algorithm batches of sentences, with the text tokenized, which means that the text will be separated into words.
 For example the phrase _"Jose trabaja para CNN en Sao Paulo, Brasil."_ will be tokenized and converted to a list:

 ```
 ['Jose', 'trabaja', 'para', 'CNN', 'en', 'Sao', 'Paulo', ',', 'Brasil', '.']